Axolotl Care Hub Axolotl Care Hub The Complete Guide

 pHMonthly, or after water source changes

-How to Correct Out-of-Range Parameters
+How to Respond to Out-of-Range Parameters

 High Temperature